10 Things That May Surprise You About Hospice Care

 It is about each patient’s life and care, and they choose.
 Hospice teams offer assistance with Advance Care Directives – documents reflecting personal wishes and designating a person to make decisions on one’s behalf if unable to do so.
 Conversation about one’s values and personal preferences for end-of-life care is a gift.
 Studies show that when care preferences have been established, people are more likely to have a peaceful death and family members suffer less.

-Polls have revealed that 9 in 10 adults would prefer to die in their himes, free of pain, surrounded by loved ones.
+Polls have revealed that 9 in 10 adults would prefer to die in their homes, free of pain, surrounded by loved ones.

 Want more information?